Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tăng số ca mắc và tử vong vì ung thư, TP HCM triển khai 6 chiến lược - Ảnh 1.

-Surgery for cancer patients at Ho Chi Minh City Oncology Hospital (facility 2)
+Surgery for cancer patients at Ho Chi Minh City Oncology Hospital (Facility 2)

-6 strategies to prevent cancer
+6 strategies for cancer prevention

-Fifth, digitally transform reporting and monitoring of disease cases to manage cancer patient data, gradually forming a cancer treatment map in the city.
+Fifth, digitally transform the reporting and monitoring of disease cases to manage cancer patient data, gradually forming a cancer treatment map in the city.

-In Ho Chi Minh City alone, according to population cancer data (led by the Oncology Hospital), the number of cancer cases in 2017 reached over 11,000 people (11,292 people), of which 5,014 were men and 6,278 were women.
+In Ho Chi Minh City alone, according to population cancer statistics (led by the Oncology Hospital), the number of cancer cases in 2017 reached over 11,000 people (11,292 individuals), including 5,014 men and 6,278 women.

 Source